-All of the Directors have outlined their intention to submit themselves for re-election, or in the case of Chris Legge election, at the AGM to be held on 19 June 2018.
+All of the Directors have outlined their intention to submit themselves for re-election at the next AGM to be held on 25 June 2019.

-As outlined on page 10 of the Chairman's Statement, the Board recognises that the Portfolios are now in their harvest periods and, as such, it believes that it is in the best interests of shareholders and the Company to maintain the current Board composition in respect of the long standing directors for the time being in order to benefit from the Directors' technical knowledge and experience of managing the Company's affairs as the assets continue to wind down.
-The Board confirmed that the contributions made by the Directors offering themselves for re-election at the AGM on 19 June 2018 continue to be effective and that the Company should support their re-election.
+The Board recognises that the Portfolios are now in their harvest periods and, as such, it believes that it is in the best interests of shareholders and the Company to maintain the current Board composition in respect of the long standing directors for the time being in order to benefit from the Directors' technical knowledge and experience of managing the Company's affairs as the assets continue to wind down.
+The Board confirmed that the contributions made by the Directors offering themselves for re-election at the AGM on 25 June 2019 continue to be effective and that the Company should support their re-election.